Flinders Island – what can I do when I’m there?

 Flinders Island has a strong arts community, with diverse talents.
-The rugged isolation attracts many established artists, and the generous community is great at nurturing and encouraging creativity in emerging makers.
+The rugged isolation attracts many established artists, and the generous community is great at encouraging creativity in emerging makers.

 The Strait Works gallery in Whitemark is a community-run space with monthly exhibitions.
 Located next to Walkers Supermarket, it’s well worth a visit.
 Exhibition openings are usually the first Friday of the month from 5pm.
 Pop in for some nibbles and a drink, and chat with the artist and other locals!

 For a vibrant and energetic island holiday come over in January.
-There’s an event on nearly every weekend (the exception to our laid-back lifestyle), and the weather is usually perfect for swimming, BBQing and exploring.
+There’s an event on nearly every weekend, and the weather is usually perfect for swimming, BBQing and exploring.

 New Year’s Eve is usually celebrated at the Furneaux Tavern, with fireworks at 10pm and a band until late.
 Start your year island style!